ionic-team/ionic-framework/BREAKING.md

 #### Activated, Focused, Hover States

-The `.activated` class that is automatically added to clickable components has been renamed to `.ion-activated` for consistency with how we add focused to elements and to avoid conflicts in users' CSS.
+The `.activated` class that is automatically added to clickable components has been renamed to `.ion-activated`.

 The way the CSS variables are used for targeting the activated, focused and hover backgrounds have been updated on the following components: